AMID the fairly seismic changes Brighton & Hove Albion went through in the summer of 1981, the arrival of full back Don Shanks was quite low key.

 However unpopular Bailey’s defence-minded approach appeared, the fact remains he steered Brighton to their highest ever finish (13th) in the football pyramid – a feat which stands to this day.

-Shanks certainly played his part in that achievement and finished that historic season having completed 41 league and cup games, plus one as sub and was non-playing sub in two.
+Shanks certainly played his part in that achievement and spoke about his time at the club on the popular Albion Roar podcast in October 2018.
+Shanks finished that historic season having completed 41 league and cup games, plus one as sub and was non-playing sub in two.

 All the while Bailey was at the helm, Shanks was a regular and he began the 1982-83 season in the number 2 shirt again.